saliormoon/Cookbook/recipes/UsingArangoDBMesosphere.md

 ## Problem

-I want to use ArangoDB in Mesos with Docker containers.
+I want to use ArangoDB in Mesosphere with Docker containers.

 ## Solution